benchopt/benchopt/doc/tutorials/add_solver.rst

 - **callback**

-One may want to code the solver themselves rather than using a black-box.
+One may want to code the solver themselves rather than using a black-box one.
 In that case, all intermediate iterates are available, and one should use the "callback" sampling strategy.

+Let's say that we no longer implement the scikit-learn solver, but instead our own implementation of  Gradient Descent.
-The following snippet shows an implementation of Gradient Descent on the Ridge objective with a callback strategy.
+The following snippet shows how to use the callback strategy with a user-coded solver.

 .. code-block:: python
     :caption: solvers/mysolver.py